 As from 2007 Svalbard is included in the annual building statistics.
 The figures only include the building activity in Longyearbyen, while other areas of Svalbard are not included in the statistics.
 This is because only buildings in Longyearbyen are registered in Matrikkelen.

 Municipalities can make mistakes in registering data in Matrikkelen.
 There are also some municipalities which for various reasons do not always follow the current registration rules for Matrikkelen.
-Several munipalities cooperate on registrering data in Matrikkelen, hence some municipalities have out sourced the registrering of data in Matrikkelen to other municipalities.
+Several municipalities cooperate on registrering data in Matrikkelen, hence some municipalities have outsourced the registering of data in Matrikkelen to other municipalities.

-The building statistics are a complete census, but with larger delays in registrations of buildings these buildings not be included in the statistics.
+The building statistics are a complete census, but with larger delays in registrations of buildings these buildings are not included in the statistics.

 The building statistics are a complete census, and the figures in the statistics therefore have no sample variance.